abraham-ukachi/module-connexion/README.md

 > NOTE: (\*) = still needs to be updated. <br>
->       There are a few we must have forgotten or not added yet,
->       so I'll keep the above list updated obv. :)
+> There are a few we must have forgotten or not added yet,so I'll keep the above list updated obv. :)

 ## TODOs

 - [ ] Add a **log out button** in the **narrow layout** of *`Settings - Page`*
-- [ ] Show toast after a preference change or settings update.
+- [ ] Show a toast after a preference change or settings update.
 - [ ] Apply the **slide-from-up** animation to dialogs.
 - [x] Change the default input text & background color for Brave's autocomplete
 - [ ] Create a project-specific logo